 One of the easiest 2FA methods is to use a code generator app like Authy.
 These apps provide a random set of six-digit codes that allow access to hundreds, if not thousands, of websites.
 This is one of the simplest ways to enable 2FA, but it requires that you have access to your phone or tablet.

 What happens if you lose your phone and can’t access your code generator app?
-The best thing you can do is begin the 2FA process, and when you arrive at the screen that asks for the six-digit code, click on “Need another way to authenticate?”
+The best thing you can do is begin the 2FA process, and when you arrive at the screen that asks for the six-digit code, click “Need another way to authenticate?”

 Use Authorized Devices

-If you find yourself in a scenario where you don’t have access to your code generator, this is a great and relatively unknown way to log in to your account.
+If you find yourself in a scenario where you don’t have access to your code generator, this is a great way to log in to your account.
 If you have a device, app or browser you haven’t used to logged in to Facebook in some time, try it and make sure to select the option to “Save Browser” so that you remain logged in in the future.

 When you set up your two-factor authentication, you have a chance to receive a set of recovery codes.
 These recovery codes can be an invaluable way to get into your account should you not be able to use your code generator.
 To set up recovery codes: